-- Passenger platforms shall be designed to accommodate possible security checks, check-in services, luggage drop-off / collection, secured baggage and parcel loading services in terminal and on platforms and border guard services witch shall be placed inside passenger station. - To provide possibility to separate the passenger flows with / without security checks (possible regional / local and international train operation separation. - Passenger platforms and terminals hall be designed to allow separation of secure / non- secure areas in the waiting rooms and service / commercial rooms - Passenger platforms shall be able to service international and regional / local trains - Passenger platforms shall be PRM TSI compatible - All services in passenger stations should be in compliance with TAP TSI
+- International station Passenger platforms shall be designed to accommodate possible security checks, check-in services, luggage drop-off / collection , secured baggage and parcel loading services in terminal and on platforms and border guard services which shall be placed inside passenger station. - International station shall provide possibility to separate the passenger flows with / without security checks (possible regional / local and international train operation separation. - International station Passenger platforms and terminals hall be designed to allow separation of secure / non-secure areas in the waiting rooms and service / commercial rooms - International platforms shall be able to service international and regional trains.
+Regional platform shall be able to service regional and local trains. - International and regional Passenger platforms shall be PRM TSI compatible - All services in international and regional passenger stations should be in compliance with TAP TSI